What Is a Guarantor? You May Need to Help Your Kids Rent As One

 For landlords, a guarantor offers a layer of assurance that the rent will get paid if the tenant defaults, mitigating the landlord’s risk exposure.
 And for prospective renters, having a guarantor can make them a stronger candidate when submitting a rental application.

-Who needs a rent guarantor
+Who needs a rent guarantor?

-You may need a rent guarantor if your credit score or income is below a certain level.
-Most landlords require tenants to have a credit score of 600 or above and an annual salary of at least 40 times the monthly rent.
-If you don’t meet those criteria, consider finding a guarantor that has a credit score of 700 or higher and an annual income of at least 80 times the monthly rent.
-For example, if the rent is $2,000 a month, your guarantor would need to make at least $160,000 a year.
+If a prospective renter doesn't meet those criteria, they should consider finding a guarantor who has a credit score of 700 or higher and an annual income of at least 80 times the monthly rent.
+For example, if the rent is $2,000 a month, the guarantor would need to make at least $160,000 a year.

 Here are a few types of renters who could benefit from a guarantor: